gitsudhir/rust/aiedit/README.md

    - Edit the content in the text area
    - Click "Save" to write changes to the file

+4. **Using AI Features**:
+   - Enter a prompt in the AI prompt field (e.g., "Write a short story about a robot learning to paint")
+   - Click "Generate" to replace the current content with AI-generated text
+   - Click "Append" to add AI-generated content to the end of existing text

 When the application starts with a file argument, it will automatically read and display the content of the specified file.
 As verified in testing:

 ```